OpenArCloud/scd-access/lib/README.md

 ### New with this version:
-- Applying changes to SCD
+- **Breaking changes**
-- Quaternion in object notation
+- Replace `service` in function names with `content`
-- Addition of property `definition`
+- Rename `localServices` and `localService` to `localResults` and `localResult`
+- Change constant `SCR_URL` to variable `scrUrl` and export it.
+Allows accessing different content discovery services

 ### Currently available functions are:
-    getServicesAtLocation(topic, h3Index)
+    getContentAtLocation(topic, h3Index)
-Requests services available around H3Index from the regional server for the provided countryCode
+Requests content available around H3Index from the regional server for the provided countryCode

-    function getServiceWithId(topic, id)
+    function getContentWithId(topic, id)
-Requests service with provided id from the regional server for the provided countryCode
+Requests content with provided id from the regional server for the provided countryCode

-    function postService(topic, scr, token)
+    function postContent(topic, scr, token)
-Post a service to Spatial Services Discovery server of provided region
+Post a content to Spatial Content Discovery server of provided region

     function postScrFile(topic, file, token)
-Post the content of a .json file to Spatial Services Discovery server of provided region
+Post the content of a .json file to Spatial Content Discovery server of provided region

-    function putService(topic, scr, id, token)
+    function putContent(topic, scr, id, token)
 Send an edited SCR record to the server

     function validateScr(scr, fileName = '')
-Validate the provided Spatial Services Record against the SCR json schema
+Validate the provided Spatial Content Record against the SCR json schema

-    function searchServicesForTenant(topic, token)
+    function searchContentForTenant(topic, token)
-Request all services for the current tenant in the provided region
+Request all content for the current tenant in the provided region

     function deleteWithId(topic, id, token)
 Delete the record with the provided id and region